samuelandersoncodes/a-ride-to-adapt/README.md

 ![Center and Meeting place](docs/readme_images/map.JPG)

 * Footer
     * The footer has links to the relevant social media hanldles.
-These links will open to a new tab to allow easy navigation for the   user.
+These links will open in a new tab to allow easy navigation for the   user.
     * The footer also includes two hotlines and an email that will enhance a faster communication form for the user in cases of urgency.
-    * The footer is identical and consistent on all four page making it easy for the user to use no matter the page the move to.
+    * The footer is identical and consistent on all four pages making it easy for the user to use no matter the page they move to.

 ![Footer](docs/readme_images/footer.JPG)

 * The About page
-    *This page informs the user on exactly how and when this international community was formed and its operations.
+    * This page informs the user on exactly how and when this international community was formed and its operations.
-    *It also talks about the benefins and ideology of the community in details.
+    * It also talks about the benefits and ideology of the community in details.

 ![About page](docs/readme_images/about.jpg)